 Pneumatic tyres give the most cushioning and traction and are considered the best all-around solution.
 Foam tyres are cheaper, lighter and generally puncture-proof.
 However, they lack traction, something we have witnessed firsthand in off-road riding.
 Rubber tyres are pretty solid, puncture-proof, and have better traction than foam tyres which aren’t comfortable over rough terrain.
 Plastic or EVA polymer is the lightest but lowest quality and typically only lasts a year.
 However, 12-inch pneumatics will offer longevity, far longer than a plastic 10″ wheel.

 All Kidvelo Bikes come with Alloy rims and pneumatic tyres, perfect for any terrain riding.
+Fitted with Schrader Valves, ( same as a car tyre) with a relatively smooth tread pattern to give the best combination of grip and low resistance roll.
 Our performance wheels are strong and very light.

 Balance bikes work by using feet, safely placed on the ground, to move the bike along and to stop.
 There is a tendency when buying anything, to think that more features offer better value.
-When choosing for young children, the easier the bike is to use, the more successful they will be.
+When choosing the best balance bike for young children, the easier the bike is to use, the more successful they will be.

 Brakes aren’t a good idea for young child as they will stop with their feet, which is intuitive and the safest method.
 Our experience has shown us that having lever brakes confuse young kids.
 They don’t know what to pull or they don’t have the finger strength to pull them so the child doesn’t stop quickly enough.

 We also noticed that the reach on some brake levers isn’t adjustable enough.
 Worryingly, we have witnessed the kids taking their hands off the handlebars to pull the lever.
 For this reason, the Kidvelo 12″ balance bikes do not have brakes.
-Kidvelo Bikes for 3-year-olds and older do have brakes.
+Front and rear braking is introduced on our 14″ & 18″ models designed for older kids.

-6. Do you need a footrest or deck ?
+Do I need a footrest or deck ?

 Our bikes come with a footrest, so feet can be placed correctly when the child is balancing.
 When just starting out, the child won’t be lifting their feet far from the ground.
 As the child gets more experienced, they start lifting their feet for long periods of time.
 This is when the footrest is useful.
 If you ride your bike, then you wouldn’t ride off a curbside or over a bump with your feet dangling in the air.
 You would have your feet on the pedals and take the knocks in your legs.
 If you have feet in the air, it’s your bottom that takes the judders and it’s painful.